bartificer/programming-by-stealth/docs/pbs76.md

 In PBS 75 I offered a tip to help with the challenge, and in that tip I suggested building the template before building your view objects, so I’m going to follow my own advice in this sample solution.

 But before starting any real work, I needed to do a little house-keeping.
-I started by updating the jumobtron text to better describe the page:
+I started by updating the jumbotron text to better describe the page:

 ```XHTML
 <header class="container mt-5">